Domesticated silver fox: After Belyayev's death

 Belyayev died of cancer in 1985.
 After his death, his experiment was continued by Trut, who brought international attention to it with a 1999 article in American Scientist.
 By that year, after 40 years and 45,000 foxes, the experimenters had a population of 100 foxes, the product of 30 to 35 generations of selection.
 Trut expressed the belief in that year that "Belyayev would be pleased" with the posthumous results of his experiment, which has "compressed into a few decades an ancient process that originally unfolded over thousands of years", causing "the aggressive behavior of our herd's wild progenitors" to "entirely disappear".
 The experimenters, she wrote, "have watched new morphological traits emerge, a process previously known only from archaeological evidence."
 Trut suggested that the most important remaining question is "just how much further our selective-breeding experiment can go".

 The collapse of the Soviet Union resulted in declining funds towards scientific research, complicating Belyayev's and Trut's research continuation.
 They had difficulties even keeping the foxes alive.
 Belyayev died in 1985 before he could salvage the institute, so Trut fought to maintain the fox research.
-Today, the experiment is under the supervision of Lyudmila Trut.
-When Anna Kukekova, a Russian-born postdoctoral student in molecular genetics at Cornell, read about the project's financial difficulties, she secured funding from the National Institutes of Health and joined in Trut's effort to complete Belyayev's work, making it a joint Russian-American initiative.
+The experiment was under the supervision of Lyudmila Trut, till her death on 9th October 2024.
+When Anna Kukekova, a Russian-born postdoctoral researcher in molecular genetics at Cornell University, read about the project's financial difficulties, she secured funding from the National Institutes of Health and joined in Trut's effort to complete Belyayev's work, making it a joint Russian-American initiative.